BrianWill/pigeon/docs/go-pigeon-notes.md

-# StaticPigeon (notes for new programmers)
+# GoPigeon (notes for new programmers)

 ## static typing vs. dynamic typing

-While DynamicPigeon is a dynamically-typed language, StaticPigeon is a statically-typed language
+While DynamicPigeon is a dynamically-typed language, GoPigeon is a statically-typed language

 In a statically-typed language, each variable (including each function parameter) is marked by a designated type such that only values of the designated type can be assigned to the variable.
 Functions are also marked by a 'return type', such that you must always return values of that type (and only that type) from the function.